Skip to main content

 • Building algorithms that cannot be easily expressed with Data Management’s palette of tools.
 For example, graph algorithms are very difficult to build directly in Data Management.

-• Processing data formats that are unknown to Data Managment.
+• Processing data formats that are unknown to Data Management.

 However, some tasks are very easy to do in macros, but hard to implement in the SDK: